CAC Payback Time

 For this, we recommend you use a Data Analysis platform like Google Analytics or Adobe Analytics (linked with your various marketing platforms like Google Ads) to enable you to calculate not just your average CAC, but your CAC for every Channel (e.g. Paid Search vs Paid Facebook) Campaign (e.g. Dynamic Product Ads vs Brand Ads) and User Segments (e.g. Male vs Female, Desktop vs Mobile, etc.) individually.

-Customers vs New Customers - Which metric should you use?
+Existing Customers vs New Customers - Which metric should you use?

 When a business is quantifying their customer acquisition cost, there can be a degree of confusion as to whether they should be evaluating the cost of acquiring each transaction, or the cost of acquiring a new customer.